 In the premium pack, you get benefits and risks.

-Implementation plan lets you:
+An implementation plan lets you:

-- see the variations or go back and see other directions
+- see variations or revisit other directions

-- realize the gaps or uncertainties
+- realize any gaps or uncertainties

 - explore variations of short-term, mid-term, and long-term solutions

-- get the sense of moving forward.
+- get a sense of progress.